swcarpentry/git-novice/_extras/guide.md

     another text editor if they're already familiar with it.

-*   When setting up Git, be very clear what learners have to enter: it is common for them to edit the instructor's details (e.g. email).
+*   When setting up Git, be very clear what learners have to enter: it is common for them to enter the instructor's details (e.g., email).
 Check at the end using `git config --list`.

 *   When setting up the default branch name, if learners have a Git version